 Upon graduation, Teri began her legal career focused on representing those injured and victimized by others.
 For the first ten years of her practice, she worked at a small firm where she represented victims of catastrophic injuries and wrongful death.
 She also worked in criminal defense, defending those charged with felony and misdemeanor crimes, served as a victim advocate for crime victims, and handled probate cases for minors and vulnerable adults.

-Like the other lawyers at our firm, Teri is not afraid to try a case if that’s what it takes to get justice for clients.
-She has litigated cases involving nursing home abuse and neglect and medical malpractice, as well as construction site injuries, tractor-trailers, pedestrians, bicyclists, motorcyclists, assaults, premises liability claims, and claims against government entities and schools, and has tried both jury and bench trials to verdict.
-She has achieved excellent results for her clients, and is proud of the gratitude and loyalty those clients have expressed.
+Teri joined Miller Kory Rowe in 2014 and has since dedicated the majority of her practice to representing the victims of nursing home abuse and neglect, as well as medical malpractice.
+She also continues to represent those catastrophically injured in construction accidents, tractor-trailer collisions, pedestrian, bicyclist and motorcycle collisions, assaults, and claims against government entities and schools.
+She has tried both jury and bench trials to verdict.
+She has achieved excellent results for her clients and is proud of the gratitude and loyalty those clients have expressed.

 Teri has not completely left her prior career as an engineer behind.
 Her engineering and math background, as well as her teaching experience, has proved valuable in understanding the corporate structures and accounting systems of national nursing home chains, as well as explaining accident dynamics in collision and construction cases.
 Teri is uniquely skilled at combining the math and physics involved in her cases with her teaching experience, and often uses those skills to create visual displays and exhibits for trial.